xplodman/Deployment-Script/README.md

 - `--db env`: Access the remote database shell.
 - `--download-db env`: Download the remote database to the local machine.
 - `--import-db env`: Import a database dump into the local database.
+- `--upload-db env`: Upload the local database to the specified environment.

 Replace `env` with the desired environment (e.g., production, staging).